txt/se17/README.md

 good enough
 software,
 given the available resources.
+SE is an <u>**experimental discipline**</u>
+where engineers are always testing  trade offs between what they want and  what they need and  what they've got.
 So:

 - programmers build one system
 - engineers explore many alternatives to learn which one is (currently) the best to implement/maintain/enhance.

-This  means that SE is an <u>**experimental discipline**</u>
-where engineers are always testing  trade offs between what they want and  what they need and  what they've got.
-Software engineers, therefore are the people we look to make and justify well-informed decisions
+It is easy to check if you are working with  such an  engineering.
+Just ask them to
+make and
+justify
+well-informed decisions